bspeidel/css/README.md

-# CSS & SASS coding style
+# CSS / Sass Styleguide

 This document defines formatting and style rules.
 It aims at improving collaboration and code quality.